hauke96/simple-task-manager/doc/development/README.md

 Development takes place on the `dev` branch (small, independent things) or on separate feature branches (whole features, not all commit have to run).
 The `master` branch only contains released versions as separate commit that are tagged.

+# Getting started

+0. Install `git`, `node`, `npm`, `go` and `docker` plus IDE of your choice for the development with Typescript/Angular and golang.
+1. Clone this repo
+2. Client: See `/client/README.md`
+    1. Go through the section "Setup environment"
+    2. Take a look at the sections "Run Client" and "Run Tests"
+3. Server: See `/server/README.md`
+    1. Go through the section "Setup environment"
+    2. Take a look at the sections "Run Server" and "Run Tests"
+4. Read section "Git workflow and conventions" of this document

 # Git workflow and conventions

 All of this is heavily inspired by the branching model *git flow*.